- The fantasy is yours.

 - Filming for Easy Dub: Most scenes have variations with alternate dialogue.
 These scenes are animated with little to no on-screen lip movement.

-- Have a Nice Death: Pay Pentacle Coins to the bridge guy and you'll get his job.
+- Have a Nice Death: Return to the bridge guy after you give him the Silver Wheat and you'll get his job.
 Like, forever.